Code-Institute-Submissions/heli-sa-portfolio1/README.md

 **https://whatismarkdown.com/category/learn-markdown/**

-##Design
-***- `The website was designed based on the principles taught in the course. (go back and check course)`

 ## Development Tools
 ***

--The project was developed using the following:
+- The project was developed using the following:
   - Gitpod with Visual Studio Code Editor.
   - Git and Github were used to manage version control.

-## Visual testing
+## Manual tesing- UI
 ___

 - README in GitHub repository is describing the project